Alice Weidel: Hitler's political views

 On 9 January 2025, in a live broadcast with Elon Musk on X Spaces, both Weidel and Musk said that "Hitler was a communist".
-Mainstream historians tend to reject the classification of Hitler and the National Socialists as "left" and "socialist", and the Tagesschau said that Hitler himself declared in 1928 that the Nazi Party was not socialist.
-However Hitler stated he was a socialist in his second book, also written in 1928, stating: "I am a socialist.
-I see no class and no social estate before me, but that community of the folk, made up of people who are linked by blood [...]", and several historians and economists such as Henry Ashby Turner, Peter Temin Götz Aly, George Reisman, and Ludwig von Mises, have noted the presence of socialist elements in national socialist ideology and the Nazi regime.

-In February 2025, Weidel argued that the Holocaust is being used in Germany for political instrumentalization.
+The classification of Hitler and the National Socialists as "left" and "socialist" is rejected by the vast majority of historical research.

 Personal life

-Since 2009, Weidel has been in a lesbian relationship with Sarah Bossard, a Sri Lankan-born film producer who was adopted as a child by a Swiss couple.
-Since 2019 the pair have lived with their two adopted sons in Einsiedeln, Switzerland.
+Weidel is openly a lesbian.
+Since 2009, she has been in a relationship with Sarah Bossard, a Sri Lankan-born film producer who was adopted as a child by a Swiss couple.

+The couple has two sons, born biologically to Sarah and adopted by Alice.
+Since 2019 Sarah and the children live in Einsiedeln, Switzerland, while Alice lives primarily in Berlin.
+According to Weidel, her partner is a very devout Christian and her sons are being raised as Christians.
+But in terms of her religion, Weidel identifies herself as an agnostic though she said in an interview in May 2025 that she is "fascinated" by the question of God and further stated that she "would like to believe" but she needs more time.

 Weidel works in Berlin and says her official residence is in her electoral district in Überlingen, on the German side of the German-Swiss border, allowing her to avoid Swiss taxation.

-In terms of religion, Weidel identifies herself as an agnostic.

 On her father's side, Weidel's family came from Neustadt and Leobschütz in Upper Silesia, in what is now Poland.
-Her grandfather Hans Weidel was a Nazi judge, appointed directly by Adolf Hitler.
+Her grandfather Hans Weidel was a member of the SS and a military judge in Nazi Germany.
 He joined the NSDAP at the end of 1932 and the SS in January 1933.
 Weidel's father was born 1939 in Upper Silesia and fled with his mother and sister to Verl (in East Westphalia) in February 1945.
 He founded a sales agency for office furniture in 1972 and worked as a sales representative for furniture, furnishings and antiques.